ericmjonas/circuitdata/celegans_herm/README.md

 * count : # of this kind of synapse

 TODO
 ------
-Add "gross types"/ role from metadata
+- [ ] Add "gross types"/ role from metadata
-Diagnostic plots
+- [ ] more Diagnostic plots